laviniacocioc/Big-year/README.md

-In this exercise you I designed and implemented a database for bird-watchers.
+In this exercise I designed and implemented a database for bird-watchers.
 The database contains birds, each of which has a name (string) and a name in Latin
 (string).
 The database also counts the observations of each bird.

 The program must implement the following commands: